Mishalzeera/the-money-manager/README.md

 that more functions will be added, but for now, it helps to keep the process all within the app itself.

+### Create Wishlist

+A Wishlist, accessed via the users profile page, contains a list of items the user would like to save up for.
+This is sent to its own collection in the database after a "add wish" form is filled in.
+The item appears immediately in the wishlist.